stan-dev/design-docs/designs/0004-sparse-matrices.md

 }
 ```

+The assignment operation `C[10, 10] = 100.0;` works fine with Eigen as the implementation leaves room in the arrays for quick insertions.

 ## Parameters, Transformed Parameters, and Generated Quantities

 Parameters be defined as above for data or deduced from the output of other functions.

 ```stan
 data {
   int<lower=1> N; // Rows